Tutorials15 min read

 Next Steps

-You now have the full mental model: define a CollectionConfig, register it, and let SonicJS produce the database schema, admin UI, and REST API.
+You now have the full mental model: define a CollectionConfig, register it, and let SonicJS produce the admin UI and REST API โ€” content lands in the shared documents table automatically.
 From here:

 • Field types reference โ€” every field type, every option, every validation rule